Crystal Lynn Keeler, PhD, MD (China) DAOM, MPH, MSTCM, Dipl.O.M., C.M.Q.

 David Toone, L.Ac.
 Clinic -- Dr. Bear Specialization

 YueYang Hospital of Integrated Traditional Chinese and Western Medicine, attached to Shanghai University of TCM -- Shanghai, China, Specialized in Inpatient Stroke Recovery and Outpatient Acupuncture for all types of health problems.

 Japanese Acupuncture -- also called Contact Needling, this form of acupuncture is completely painless, using Teishins, rather than directly inserted needles.
-There are many styles of Japanese Acupuncture, and Crystal has trained in many of them.
+There are many styles of Japanese Acupuncture, most of them completely painless.

-Dr. Bear Japanese Acupuncture Method -- Crystal has trained extensively in the Dr. Bear Japanese Acupuncture Method, created by a blind acupuncturist, Aruinu Iwashina.
+Dr. Bear Japanese Acupuncture Method -- Specialization in he Dr. Bear Japanese Acupuncture Method, created by a blind acupuncturist, Aruinu Iwashina and his lifetime extensive career's work in clinical applications.
 Dr. Bear was an honorary name given to Dr. Iwashina by the Navajo Indians, for being an exceptional healer and helping their people on his many visits to America.
 In the Navajo culture, a Bear is a healer.
 Besides learning from Dr. Bear directly, Crystal has also had the honor of receiving training from David Toone, L.Ac., one of Dr. Bear's top students.
 David Toone has a successful clinic in Peachtree City, Georgia, treating complicated cases with almost the exclusive use of the Dr. Bear needling method.

 Sports and Orthopedic Acupuncture -- Orthopedic testing and acupuncture treatment of sports and orthopedic injuries.
 Using muscle testing, trigger point needling, and special techniques for sports injuries, this style of acupuncture helps to pinpoint the location of the injury and facilitate its repair.